Video: How to Reduce your Freight Tendering Rounds

 Take apart what is not belonging together.
 That's why to take apart pre‑carriage from fuel surcharges for example.
 I will later say something about this, especially with the bunker topic.
 Then document, and export customs clearance usually should always be handled separately because sometimes these costs also apply on the BL level, and not on the original box.
 That's why it's good to take it apart.

 When it comes over to the ocean freight, yes, Christian you already mentioned it before.
 What can you say about the THC topic there?

-Christian: As I said, I think it's usually helpful to have them split out, but I know there's different philosophies on that one.
+Christian: As I said, I think it's usually helpful to have them split out, but I know there are different philosophies on that one.
 I think the most important part really is to just make sure whether THC is included, or whether it's separate.

 If you think about the different incoterms, obviously you are in a situation especially here in this example where if I remember correctly, it goes from Shanghai to Hamburg, and it's on a FOB incoterm.

 You wouldn't necessarily pay the THC.
 Normally you wouldn't, but if it's blank, obviously everyone for your analysis, you want to know does it mean it's included in my main freight, or do I just not pay it?
 Or it will maybe be invoiced later separately?